 As the temperatures begin to cool down Utah's canyon country–most of which is in the southern part of the state - becomes the preferred setting for many riders.
 A seemingly endless network of serpentine canyons full of many hues of reds, oranges, yellows and lavender, rock spires, mesas, plateaus, arches, and natural bridges, conjures feelings of the Old West.
 Many trails begin along Utah's best scenic byways, including the All American Road Highway 12 through the Grand Staircase, state route 9 through Zion National park and S.R.
 128, the Upper Colorado scenic byway which runs Northwest of Moab, Utah.

-Here, riders may begin to sense they're sharing the trails with Butch Cassidy and his Wild Bunch en route to hidden passages and hideouts, following a heist.
-Some riders may even choose to book a themed trip on a vintage train bound to be overtaken by outlaws under the shadows of the awesome, the breathtaking Mt.
-Timpanogos.
-Other riders may choose to hire a guide and ride the desert wilderness for a multi-day trip in and around Capitol Reef National Park, and the nights either by ATV supplied camps or trotting from inn to inn.
-The horseback riding trails, guides and outfitters, including detailed information could fill the pages of a sizeable book.
+Here, riders may begin to quickly sense their sharing the trails with Butch Cassidy and his Wild Bunch en route to hidden passages and hideouts, following a heist.
+Some rider's may even choose to book a western themed trip on a vintage train bound to be overtaken by outlaws under the shadows of the awesome, the breathtaking Mt.
+Timpanogos, an iconic ridgeline on Utah's Wasatch front also known for the scenic Alpine Loop Scenic Backway, Timpanogos Cave national monument and Robert Redford's Sundnance Mountain Resort.
+Which is near many more great horseback riding in Provo Canyon.
+Other riders may choose to higher a guide and ride the dessert wilderness for a multiday trip in and around Capitol Reef National Park, and the nights either by ATV supplied camps or trotting from inn to inn.
+This provides for a wonderful backcountry experience.